phalcon/documentation/docs/tutorial-vokuro.md

 ;
 ```

 We now need to store the supplied data in the database.
-We do that by creating a new `Users` model, pass the sanitized data into it and then call `save`:
+We do that by creating a new `Users` model, passing the sanitized data into it, and then calling `save`:

 ```php
 $user = new Users(